Search

 Before you do anything, make a conscious effort to bring peace and calm into your mind and body.

-You can do this by taking a deep breath and flexing all your major muscle groups.
+You can do invite calm into your physical space by taking a deep breath and flexing all your major muscle groups.

 a woman is stretching on the floor